-This conference is a three-day event that focuses on spreading awareness and networking within the safe workspace & whistleblowing community.
+This conference is a two-day event that focuses on spreading awareness and networking within the safe workspace & whistleblowing community.
 We have a variety of high-profile attorneys, social workers, and congressional guest speakers who are spearheading the movement, as well as whistleblowers.

 The WPI conference offers the core 10 hour curriculum for Whistleblower Protection Advocate (WPA) Certification issued by Workplace Promise Institute (WPI).
 The Workplace Promise Institute is the education center for Whistleblowers of America.

 A Safe Place to Work: Justice, Equity, Diversity & Inclusion Cultures

 Military & Veteran: Justice, Equity, Diversity & Inclusion Cultures

 View all sponsors

 WPI attendees are on the cutting edge of continuous process improvement and employee engagement.
 They lead strong organizations that are equipped to exchange ideas, share tools, embrace diversity, and inform solutions that build restorative social justice within the fabric of their workplace communities and cultures.